Bolakalebb/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Web Stack Outage Postmortem: Database Connection Fiasco

-## 🌟 Catchy Introduction 🌟
 Welcome, fellow tech enthusiasts, to the tale of the infamous Database Connection Fiasco!
 Get ready for a rollercoaster ride of thrilling detective work, unexpected twists, and a resolution that will leave you in awe.
-Buckle up and join us on this postmortem adventure!
+Buckle up and join me on this postmortem adventure!

 ## Issue Summary: